Run the World (Girls): Usage in media and cover versions

 A dancer who had worked with Beyoncé, Heather Morris, covered "Run the World (Girls)" for the American television show Glee episode "Asian F", which aired on October 4, 2011.
 Morris danced to the song wearing a leather cheerleading skirt.
 Amy Lee of The Huffington Post described Morris' dance choreography as "amazing" and Kristen Dos Santos of E!
 News called Morris' performance "knockout" and added that it might be Glee's best performance to date.
 Morris' version debuted at number 91 on the US Billboard Hot 100 chart and at number 47 on the US Hot Digital Songs chart for the week ending October 22, 2011.
 On August 25, 2013, girl group Adira–Belle performed "Run the World (Girls)" during the fifth season of The X Factor Australia.
 Giles Hardie of The Sydney Morning Herald rated their performance six out of ten and wrote it was a "terrible song choice".
 He also felt that it was "a bit early for Beyoncé for these girls perhaps as the song was bigger than them".

 "Run the World (Girls)" is featured on the dance rhythm game, Just Dance 2022.
+The song "Cherry on Top" by Filipino girl group Bini contains the lyric "'Cause you know who run the world," a reference to "Run the World (Girls)".